-10:00 a.m. on Thursday, May 3, 2001 Opryland Hotel 2800 Opryland Drive Nashville, Tennessee To approve an amendment to the Company's Certificate of Incorporation eliminating classes of directors and providing for the annual election of all directors.
-The Amendment is set forth in Appendix A to this proxy statement.
-(2) To elect three members of the Board of Directors for terms of: (i) one year, if the amendment to the Certificate of Incorporation is approved, or (ii) three years, if the amendment is not approved.
+10:00 a.m. on Thursday, May 3, 2001 TIME.....
+Opryland Hotel PLACE....
+2800 Opryland Drive Nashville, Tennessee ITEMS OF BUSINESS.....
+(1) To approve an amendment to the company's the election of the entire board

-(3) To approve Arthur Andersen LLP as the
+- Certificate of Incorporation eliminating classes of directors and providing for annually.
+The Amendment is set forth in Appendix A to this proxy statement. - (2) To elect three members of the Board of Directors for terms of: (i) one year, if the amendment to the Certificate of Incorporation is approved, or (ii) three years, if the amendment is not approved. - (3) To approve Arthur Andersen LLP as the independent accountants for fiscal year 2001. - (4) To transact such other business as may properly come before the Meeting and any adjournment or postponement.

-Company's independent accountants for fiscal year 2001.
-(4) To transact such other business as may properly come before the Meeting and any adjournment or postponement.
 RECORD DATE You can vote if you were a stockholder of record on March 12, 2001.
 ANNUAL REPORT Our 2000 Annual Report, which is not part of the proxy soliciting material, is also enclosed.
 PROXY VOTING It is important that your shares be represented and voted at the Meeting.
 Please MARK, SIGN, DATE, AND PROMPTLY RETURN the enclosed proxy card in the postage-paid envelope.
 A proxy may be revoked at any time prior to its exercise at the Meeting.
-By Order of the Board of Directors, /s/ Thomas J. Sherrard THOMAS J. SHERRARD Secretary Nashville, Tennessee April 5, 2001 4 PROXY STATEMENT the Board of Directors of Gaylord "Company," "we," or "us") is soli ement and the accompanying proxy card because A Entertainment Company ("Gaylord," the citing your proxy to vote at the 2001 Annual 2001.
-This mailing commenced on or about April I CABLE OF CONTENTS ITEM 1 - AMENDMENT TO THE COMPANY 'S RESTATED CERTIFICATE OF INCORPORATION3 NOMINEES FOR DIRECTOR CONTINUING DIRECTORS BOARD AND COMMITTEE MEMBERSF DIRECTOR COMPENSATION COMPENSATION COMMITTEE INTEF DRS
+By Order of the Board of Directors, Nashville, Tennessee April 2, 2001 THOMAS J. SHERRARD Secretary 4 Pl ROXY STATEMENT the Board of Directors of Gaylord 1 "Company," "we," or "us") is solic.
+Meeting of Stockholders on May 3, 22, 2001.
+We have sent you this proxy statement and the accompanying proxy card because the Board of Directors of Gaylord Entertainment Company ("Gaylord," the "Company," "we," or "us") is soliciting your proxy to vote at the 2001 Annual Meeting of Stockholders on May 3, 2001.
+This mailing commenced on or about April 2, 2001.
+TABLE OF CONTENTS QUESTIONS AND ANSWERS ITEM 1 - AMENDMENT TO THE COMPANY'S S RESTATED CERTIFICATE OF INCORPORATION3 ITEM 2 - ELECTION OF THREE DIRECTORS ITEM 3 - RATIFICATION OF APPOINTMEN NT OF INDEPENDENT ACCOUNTANTS9 SECURITY OWNERSHIP OF DIRECTOR EXECUTIVE COMPENSATION.
+SUMMARY COMPENSATION TABLE.
+OPTION GRANTS IN 2000.
+TOTAL OPTIONS EXERCISED IN 2000 AND YEAR-END OPTION VALUES.
+PENSION PLANS.
+COMPENSATION COMMITTEE REPORT ON EXECUTIVE COMPENSATION.
+EMPLOYMENT, SEVERANCE, AND CHANGE IN CONTROL ARRANGEMENTS23 AUDIT COMMITTEE REPORT 2.1